-Palm Springs is more built up than when I was there last. (about 10 years ago) It’s grown with over $3 billion invested in commercial developments, airport expansion, and cultural projects.
+The town of Palm Springs is more built up since my last visit over 10 years ago.
+It’s grown with over $3 billion invested in commercial developments, airport expansion, and cultural projects.

-We stayed at the new Thompson Palm Springs Hotel (414 Palm Canyon Dr.) which features 168 bungalow-inspired guest rooms and suites, two rooftop pools, coming soon retail stores, and restaurants.
-It was gorgeous and the staff was super friendly.
+We stayed at the new Thompson Palm Springs Hotel (414 Palm Canyon Dr.), which features 168 bungalow-inspired guest rooms and suites, two rooftop pools, and, coming soon, retail stores and restaurants.
+It was gorgeous, and the staff was super friendly.

-Our only complaint was that the self-parking, behind the hotel, was not finished and did not lead to the hotel, which was a little confusing.
-I’m sure it will be worked out as parts of the complex are still under construction but not noisy or annoying.
+Our only complaint was that the self-parking, behind the hotel, was under construction and did not lead to the hotel, which was a little confusing.
+I’m sure it will be worked out when the retail center is finished.

 In the evening, we had cocktails on the roof, soaked in the hot tub, and were treated to a thrilling SpaceX rocket launch.